SumanSynth/ubuntusetupfor-b210/README.md

-# ubuntusetupfor-b210
+# Ubuntu setup for USRPB210
-Install essential tools and driver for USRP B210
+Install essential tools (GNU Radio and blocks) and driver for USRP B210

 ## Important
 Disable secure boot in BIOS to run wifi card driver properly.